brindy/Parakeet/README.md

 ### Running Instructions

 * Take a look at the console.
 It will show the path to the config it is expecting to find.
-* Create a JSON file at that location with this format"
+* Create a JSON file at that location with this format:

 ```
 {